javalent/fantasy-statblocks/CODE_OF_CONDUCT.md

 ## Our Commitment

-As contributors and maintainers of Fantasy Statblocks, we're committed to creating and maintaining an open and welcoming environment.
+As contributors and maintainers of Fantasy Statblocks, we are committed to creating and maintaining an open and welcoming environment.
 We pledge to make participation in our project and community a harassment-free experience for everyone.

 ## Our Standards